Blog / Fraud trends , Refund abuse

 How popular is fraud-as-a-service?

 Unfortunately, FaaS is incredibly popular, and increasing to rise.
-According to Ravelin's 2023 Fraud Survey, 56% of fraud analysts around the world have seen fraud-as-a-service schemes against their companies around the world.
+According to Ravelin's 2023 Fraud Survey, 56% of fraud analysts around the world have seen fraud-as-a-service schemes against their companies.
 Top of the list was Canada and Australia, where 67% and 66% of respondents noted FaaS as a type of fraud they have been hit with respectively.

 Merchants across all industries are being hit.
 One fashion retail brand reports seeing fraudulent adverts offering 50-60% off their products.
 According to an online grocery retailer, “we were digging online and we found a couple of Facebook groups selling to customers, saying “you can get 50% off your groceries.”